open-webui/mcpo/README.md

 ### 🔐 OAuth 2.1 Authentication

 mcpo supports OAuth 2.1 authentication for MCP servers that require it.
-The implementation defaults to **dynamic client registration**, so most servers only need minimal configuration:
+The implementation defaults to **dynamic client registration**, so most servers only need minimal configuration. mcpo supports both **single-user** and **multi-user** OAuth modes.

+#### Single-User OAuth (Traditional)

+For single-user scenarios where one user authenticates per mcpo instance:

 ```json
 {